 5. Fill any negative space inside your letters first

 This tip is a bit of a psychological one, and applying it to my own way of working has helped me a lot.
 I developed the technique I’m about to describe based on a fear of empty space.
 I’d draw out my lettering, I’d have a pencil outline ready to ink over and I would start to panic.
 Not only was there all this empty white space outside my lettering outline but inside of it too, and it felt like there was more room for things to go wrong.
 It’s actually quite difficult to describe, but with there being so much emptiness inside of the letters as well as out I worried I’d make bigger mistakes and more obvious wobbles, and by worrying it would usually encourage more mistakes to happen.
 After getting a bit frustrated with feeling like this I decided to block in the inside of my letters with ink, just leaving a small white border around the inside edge of the letters.
 This made a huge difference as it felt like there was less space for me to go wrong in, if I wobbled with the pen there would be less space for it to fill and so the wobble would be smaller or non existent.
 It also made outlining letters easier, as in most cases the blocked in shape inside of a letter would match the same shape as the outline, so it can make a good reference point for getting curves or angles right when outlining.
-Perhaps this is something only I’ve experienced, or perhaps you’ve found the same thing too, you’ll have to let me know in the comments below.
+Perhaps this is something only I’ve experienced, or perhaps you’ve found the same thing too.

 6. (Bonus) Try not to ink over the same area too many times